Other Vehicle Registrations in New Mexico

 An off-highway motorcycle is defined as a motor vehicle traveling on not more than 2 tires, having a seat designed to be straddled by the operator, and a handlebar-type steering control.

 A snowmobile is defined as a motor vehicle designed for travel on snow or ice, steered and supported in whole or in part by skis, belts, cleats, runners, or low-pressure tires.

 Off-highway motor vehicles need to be registered at a Motor Vehicle Division field office at a cost of $53 for the initial registration ($50 thereafter).
-See our registration sections for details on the process.
+See our Car Registration section for details on the process.

 Your registration will need to be renewed every 2 years.

 Off-highway vehicles also need to be titled using the same process outline in our Title Transfers section.